GTimothee/GTimothee.github.io/_posts/2025-17-03-llamaindex-graphrag-implementation.md

 ## graph building from unstructured text

+1. docs = [Document(text=sample['text']) for sample in docs]
+2. PropertyGraphIndex.from_documents

+In from documents:
-1. Convert your chunks to Nodes (See documentation on Documents and Nodes here https://docs.llamaindex.ai/en/stable/module_guides/loading/documents_and_nodes/#documents-nodes)
+1. Convert your docs to chunks (=Nodes) (See documentation on Documents and Nodes here https://docs.llamaindex.ai/en/stable/module_guides/loading/documents_and_nodes/#documents-nodes) using "transformations" (passed as argument or DEFAULTs TO Settings.transformations.
-2. select an extractor SimpleLLMPathExtractor
-3. create a PropertyGraphIndex using the extractor on the list of documents
+2. create the instance form the nodes (means you could have parse your documents yourself and create the instance yourself with the constructor)

+In constructor:
+- kg_extractors:A list of transformations to apply to the nodes to extract triplets.
+Defaults to [SimpleLLMPathExtractor(llm=llm), ImplicitEdgeExtractor()]
+- default is to embed_kg_nodes (True)
+- show_progress for progress bar

 ## querying